fyii200/Regression_MCF_Net/README.md

 5. Result file will be saved to the home directory ('Regression_MCF_Net').

 ### Description of Adaptations
 The original MCF-Net has 5 cross-entropy loss functions, i.e. 3 from the base networks (each deals with a particular colour space), 1 from the feature-level classification layer and 1 from the prediction-level classification layer (final prediction is made here).
 We removed the softmax function associated with each of these 5 loss functions and used mean absolute error (MAE) in place of cross entropy as the loss function.
+The altered model was then retrained.

 The final output is normalised between 0 (best) and 1 (worst).
 One important caveat is that the normalisation uses the minimum and maximum quality scores in a given dataset so the quality score really only represents the relative rank of each image in the dataset.
 As a simple but extreme example, in a dataset with only 2 images with very similar quality (but still slightly different), their normalised scores would be very different indeed (0 and 1, since each one of them has to be either minimum or maximum).